turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - `GS`: Geometry Shader
 - `PS`: Pixel Shader
 - `CS`: Compute Shader
+- `LIB`: Library shader
 - `SHADERSTAGE_COUNT`: Invalid Shader.
-This also denotes a library of shaders (usable for raytracing).
-As an other feature, this can be used to enumerate through all shader stages like:
+This can be used to enumerate through all shader stages like:

 ```cpp
 for(int i = 0; i < SHADERSTAGE_COUNT; ++i)